MalefactorIX/Damage-Processing-System/Faust/RoE.md

 11) Enhancers or features that disable pre-jump or landing animations are disallowed.
 Dashes are allowed to break the landing state.

 12) Grapple hooks are allowed.
 Avatar velocity may not exceed 5m/s and range may not exceed 30m.
 10s cooldown after disengaged.
+Acceleration must be strictly vertical.

 13) Weapons, either intentionally or otherwise, that kill through physics/prims are not allowed, ie. "Penetrator" rounds, or non-raycast explosives and melee attacks.

 14) Interceptors must adhere to line-of-sight, must have a limited energy pool of no more than 15, and must have a reasonable recharge time for shots.
-Grenades which interfere with the intended function of interceptors are disallowed.
+Grenades which interfere with the intended function of interceptors are disallowed (ie. Chaff).
 Interceptors are to be a hard counter for grenades, having a grenade that removes that counter defeats the purpose.

 15) Any lingering effect (smoke, gas, fire, flash, etc) may not exceed 10 seconds in duration.
 Lingering effects which have a duration that is drastically extended by region latency will be disallowed.
 These effects should cease if the affected target dies or enters a safe parcel.
+Effects which inhibit normal avatar movement may not last longer than 4 seconds.

 16) All deployables, including mines or other manually placed explosives, are required to take LBA damage.

+17) Raycast blockers in any shape or form are disallowed.

+18) LBA damage caps must be reasonable.
+This does not factor in modifiers such as LBAD or LBHD.
+As a general rule of thumb...
+  Barricades: Must be at least 50% of their total HP (Killable in 2 hits or less)
+  Interceptors: Must be at least 99% of their total HP.
+(Basic 1-shot protection)
+  Teleporters: Must not have a damage cap.

+20) All forms of LBA blacklisting is disallowed outside what is incorporated as part of the sim build.
+Report LBA grief or problematic LBA use to the OIC and offenders will be dealt with administratively.

 ██████████████████████████████████████████████

 ### SECTION 4: VEHICLE RULES

-1) You may have a maximum of 2 air vehicles, and 2 ground vehicles per side.
-Vehicles are consider Tier 2 equipment.
+1) Vehicles of all types are consider Tier 2 equipment.
+They are permitted to field a heavier arsenal compared to infantry due to their limited mobility and size.

-2) All vehicles must be destructible by LBA.
-Tanks are permitted to ignore collision damage, or LBA damage that is 5 or less.
+2) All vehicles must be destructible via LBA.
+Tanks are permitted to ignore collision damage and LBA damage that is 5 or less.

-3) Ground armor may not exceed 250HP for heavily armored tanks or mechs, and 125 HP for light armored units.
-Anything in excess of these values will be considered Tier 3.
-Permitted until double the listed values
+3) Ground armor may not exceed 200HP for heavily armored tanks or mechs, and 100 HP for light armored units.
+Anything in excess of these values will be considered Tier 3 until double the listed values.
+Anything beyond that is considered Heavy Fleet (Tier 4).

 4) Aerial vehicles should have the following HP Values:
     4a) Light Craft (Fighters): Unarmored, or up to 25HP.
-    4b) Medium Craft (Gunships): Up to 100HP.
+    4b) Medium Craft (Gunships): Up to 125HP.
     4c) Heavy Craft (Fleet): Up to 500HP.
     4d) All armored aircraft may not exceed a top speed of 40m/s.
 Unarmored is allowed up to 80m/s.
-    4e) Anything in excess of these values will be considered Tier 3.
-Permitted until double the listed values.
+    4e) Anything in excess of these values will be considered Tier 3 until double the listed values.
+Anything beyond that is considered Heavy Fleet (Tier 4).

 5) No absurdly excessive weaponry may be used in any vehicle - this is harder to quantify, so you will be informed if you need to tone things back.
 Use infantry guidelines as a benchmark for compliance.